kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 ![3 heatmaps of the linear probe for black king location](/images/chess_world_models/king_probe.png)

 We see a very similar result for the location of the white pawns, although the model is less confident.
-This board state comes from the 12th move in a chess game, and the model is extremely confident that no white pawns are in either side'The LLMs were character level models rather than using byte-pair encoding and tokenization.
-From manually inspecting gpt-3.5 tokenization, it looks like a standard tokenizer has slightly over 1 character per token for a PGN string, excluding spaces.
-As my model had a vocabulary of just 32 tokens, I was able to reduce my model size by 25 million parameters compared to using a standard tokenizer with a vocabulary of 50,257 tokens.
-During training, I ensured that every batch began with “;1.”, a delimiter token followed by a new game.
-I did try training a model by randomly sampling blocks that usually began in the middle of a game, although it’s 1024 context length meant that it usually also received the beginning of a game later on.
-The model still learned to play chess.
-I would be curious what sort of cursed heuristics that model learned to infer the board state when receiving an input that starts in the middle of a chess game.s back rank.
+This board state comes from the 12th move in a chess game, and the model is extremely confident that no white pawns are in either side's back rank.

 ![3 heatmaps of the linear probe for white pawn location](/images/chess_world_models/pawn_probe.png)